 Chemicals present in household cleaners, lawn & garden products, flea & tick formulas and other pet products can shorten your doggy’s lifespan.
 Because many of these chemicals are bioaccumulative—meaning they build up in the body over time—even repeated minor exposure is enough to impact your dog’s health.
 Consider switching out these products for non-toxic alternatives, especially when it comes to lawn pesticides and topical insect repellents.
 Doing so will lessen you and your family’s exposure, too.

-Let them Chill Out
+Let Them Chill Out

 Just like people, dogs age poorly if they’re constantly stressed.
 Exercise and playtime are crucial to the health of your pet, but there’s a limit and moderation is key.
-Relaxation and downtime play a crucial role in a healthy and balanced doggy lifestyle, too.
+Relaxation and downtime play a crucial role in a healthy and balanced doggy lifestyle.
 Allow your pup a few hours alone each day to sleep or rest as they see fit.
-Additionally, do not coerce your dog to play or socialize if they’re simply not in the mood, chances are they need a break
+Additionally, do not coerce your dog to play or socialize if they’re simply not in the mood, chances are they need a break.

-Enrich their Lives
+Enrich Their Lives

 Introducing new experiences and adding variety to your dog’s life not only improves their quality of life but can actually help extend it, too.
-Much like humans, boredom and a sedentary lifestyle are counterproductive toward a long and healthy lifespan.
+Much like humans, boredom and a sedentary lifestyle are counterproductive to a long and healthy lifespan.
 Up your pet parent game by taking your pooch on more outings—like dog park visits, playdates, even vacations and simple errands.
 Practicing and learning new tricks also works to keep their mind nimble and engaged.

-Groom them More Often
+Groom Them More Often